zhelianl-zl/CEGAR/README.md

   --run_dir /path/to/run \
   --attacks fgsm,pgd_linf,pgd_linf_rs \
   --adv_eps 8 --adv_steps 20 \
+  --c_corruptions gaussian_noise,shot_noise,... \
-  --c_corruptions gaussian_noise,shot_noise,... --c_severity 5
+  --c_severity 5
 ```

+All adversarial attacks are run in pixel space `[0, 1]` with proper clamping.
+The evaluation tool also supports checkpoint directories, Slurm job lookup, and optional corruption-suite evaluation.

 ## Citation

-If you use this code, please cite the associated paper (forthcoming).
+If you use this repository, please cite the associated paper once it is publicly available.